infor-design/enterprise/src/components/calendar/readme.md

 ## Keyboard Shortcuts

-- <kbd>Tab</kbd> - like other widgets, the Date Picker widget receives focus to become active by tabbing into it.
-A second <kbd>Tab</kbd> will take the user out of the date picker widget.
-Focus is initially placed on today's date when the calendar is opened.
+- <kbd>Tab</kbd> - Tab will work to move you across the calendar, from the filter area to the accordion and into the month header.

 ## Upgrading from 3.X